wgslr/getting-started/README.md

 After that you can navigate to a domain you registered for you Onezone instance and login with *OpenID* providers you registered your domain with.

+<a name="tkdomain"></a>
+### Domain Registration

+In all scenarios except 2.0 and 2.1, you may want to have your Oneprovider/Onedata installations accessible under public domain to leverage *https* and *OpenID*.
+We recommend that for the purpose of testing you register your onw *.tk* domain.
+Such domain can be easily acquired from e.g. `http://www.dot.tk/en/index.html`.
+Make this domain point to ip address of your Onezone/Oneprovider machines.

 <a name="customize"></a>
 ### Customizing your installation

 #### Customizing data and config directories locations
-In all scenarios Onezoe and Oneprovier services typicaly have two docker volumes exported mounted to host filesystem.
+In all scenarios Onezoe and Oneprovier services typically have two docker volumes exported mounted to host filesystem.

 - `/volumes/persistency` - where configuration is stored
 - `/volumes/storage` - where Oneprovider stores users' data

-Above directorries are present in docker container and are by default mounted under paths:
+Above directories are present in docker container and are by default mounted under paths:
 - `./config_onezone` for Onezone configuration
 - `./config_oneprovider`for Oneprovider configuration
 - `./oneprovider_data` for Oneprovider users' data